On spectral sequences for semiabelian varieties over non-closed fields: Introduction

-In the case of abelian varieties this was proved in \cite{P}, but here we give a new shorter proof exhibiting an explicit quasi-isomorphism between (\ref{intro: quadratic ext2}) and the bar complex of the Tate module of $A$.
-Theorem \ref{intro: main semiabelian}, in particular, gives a description of the differentials $\H^i(k, \H^2_{\et}(A_{k_{\s}},\Z_2))\to \H^{i+2}(k, \H^1_{\et}(A_{k_{\s}},\Z_2))$ of (\ref{ss ell}), as well as the analogous differentials in the Hochschild--Serre spectral sequence with $\Z/2^n$-coefficients, for any $n$, see Theorem \ref{p2}.
+In the case of abelian varieties this was proved in \cite{P}, but here we give a new shorter proof exhibiting an explicit quasi-isomorphism from the 2-term complex $Q(M)\to M^{\otimes 2}$ to the truncated bar complex of the Tate module $T_2(A)$.
+Theorem~\ref{intro: main semiabelian}, in particular, gives a description of the differentials

+of (\ref{ss ell}), as well as the analogous differentials in the Hochschild--Serre spectral sequence with $\Z/2^n$-coefficients, for any $n$, see also Theorem \ref{p2}.

 Theorem \ref{intro: main example} shows that the class described in Theorem \ref{intro: main semiabelian} is not always zero for abelian varieties, but at the moment we do not know if it is ever non-zero for tori, cf. Remark \ref{tori: nonvanishing remark}.